gaterace/mservice/README.md

 ## Overview

 MService is a microservice for authentication and authorization in support of this and other microservices.
-It is written the Go, and uses [gRPC](https://grpc.io) to define and implement it's application programming interface (API).
+It is written the language Go, and uses [gRPC](https://grpc.io) to define and implement it's application programming interface (API).
 A successful invocation of the **login** api returns a JSON Web Token (JWT) that can be used with this and other microservices to gain access to methods in those microservices.

 The JWT encodes the login user and account, as well as the claims associated with that login.
-The JWT is signed with with an RSA private key (known only to the MService, but can be verified by the RSA public key (known to all clients).
+The JWT is signed with with an RSA private key (known only to the MService microservice), but can be verified by the RSA public key (known to all associated microservices).
 The JWT is passed to microservices using the gRPC context.
 The lifetime of the JWT is configurable.

-## Data Model
+## Usage

-The persistent data is managed by a MySQL / MariaDB database associated with this microservice.

-**Claims** and associated **Claim Values** are used to create key/value pairs in the JWT for authorization.
-For example, the MService miscroservice uses the claim **acctmgt** for itself, an example claim value is **acctrw** for read/write access within an MService account.

-An MService **Account** groups associated users and roles that are independent of other accounts.

-An MService **User** represents a user or process that can login to the microservice and retrieve a JWT.
-It is identified by an email address and password (used for authentication).

-An MService **Role** is defined within an account as a bundle of claims and associated claim values.
-Roles are then associated with an account user, and the claim bundles are encoded in the jWT returned from **login**.
+Example client usage using the Go command line client (note that any thin client in any language supported by gRPC can be used instead):

+**acctclient -c login -a master -email user@example.com**

+Login for the user, creating a JWT if successful.
+The account (-a master ) can be omitted if it is specified in the client configuration file.
+The user is prompted for the password in this case.

+**acctclient -c create_account -a master -account_long_name 'example.com'  -account_type 1
+          -address1 '123 Main Street' -city Anytown -state CO -postal_code 98765 -phone 800-123-4567 -email admin@example.com**

+Creates an account to hold users and roles.
+Each account is independent of other accounts, so is likely to be associated with a company or division.
+Requires admin privileges to create an account.

+**acctclient -c create_claim_name -claim_name acctmgt -claim_description 'account management'**

+Creates a claim name (independent of account).
+Requires admin privileges to create a claim name.

+**acctclient -c create_claim_value -claim_name_id 1 -claim_val acctro -claim_value_description 'read only account only'**

+Creates a claim value associated with a claim name.
+The claim name id was returned by the create_claim_name command.
+Requires admin privileges to create a claim value.

+**acctclient -c create_account_role -account_id 1 -role_name acct_ro**

+Creates an account role to associate claims with an account.
+Requires the account_id which was returned by create_account, and can be discovered with get_account_by_name.
+Requires admin or acctrw privileges to create an account role.

+**acctclient -c add_claim_to_role -claim_value_id 3 -role_id 3**

+Binds a claim value (and associated claim name) to a role.
+The claim_value_id was returned by create_claim_value (and can be discovered with get_claim_values), and the role_id was returned by create_account_role (and can be discovered with get_account_roles).
+Requires admin or acctrw privileges to add a claim to an account role.

+**acctclient -c create_account_user -account_id 1 -email joe@example.com -user_full_name 'Joe Jones' -user_type 2 -password changeme**

+Creates a user within an account.
+Requires the account_id which was returned by create_account, and can be discovered with get_account_by_name.

+**acctclient -c add_user_to_role -user_id 7 -role_id 3**

+Associates a role with a user.
+Requires the user_id returned by create_account_user (or can be discovered with get_account_users).
+Also required is the role_id,  returned by create_account_role (and can be discovered with get_account_roles).
+Requires admin or acctrw privileges to add an account role to a user.

+Other commands for update, delete and get operations can be discovered with

+**acctclient**

+with no parameters.

 ## Certificates

 ### JWT Certificates
-The generated JWT uses RSA asymetric encryption for the public and private keys.
+The generated JWT uses RSA asymmetric encryption for the public and private keys.
 On Linux, use openssl to generate:

     /usr/bin/openssl genrsa -out jwt_private.pem 2048